tgodzik/projects/README.md

 projects
 ========

-Repository for some minor projects.
+Repository for some minor projects:
+- VRP problem
+- mouse steering using a hand